 - No.1 university in Australia under 50 years of age **

 - 5 Stars QS Stars overall maximum rating of five stars ***

 ** Times Higher Education World University Rankings '100 under 50' 2014

 The University of Newcastle has a reputation built on high quality performance in health and medicine, science and engineering, and energy and the environment.
 Our research in humanities and the creative arts is on a rapid and upward trajectory and we are a leader in Indigenous education and research.
 This has attracted some of the very best researchers in the world, providing an important platform for the development of critical mass and future growth of these key research fields.

 Our researchers are also solving some of the world's biggest challenges, from population growth and the obesity epidemic to building a cleaner future and bringing species back from extinction.
 Join us in reviewing some of 2013's research and innovation highlights.

-Our researchers are leaders in their fields.
-Our research is outcome driven.
+Our researchers are global leaders in their field.

 Associate Professor Rebecca Mitchell Organisational Behaviour